-Our team consists of teachers, support assistants, rehabilitation officers, an educational audiologist, child psychotherapist, technical support officer and ICT specialist trainer.
+The Virtual School Sensory Support (VSSS) team consists of specialist teachers, specialist support assistants, habilitation officers, an educational audiologist, child psychotherapist, technical support officer and ICT specialist trainer.

-We offer a wide range of support according to individual needs to sensory impaired children and young people, from the age of 0 - 19 years, including those in post-16 education.
+We offer a wide range of support according to individual needs to sensory impaired, Vision Impaired and Deaf children and young people, from the age of 0 - 25 years, including those in post-16 education.

-We aim to give a high quality service to each child and their family, at home, in school or in college, providing comprehensive advice and information to allow informed choices to be made by everyone concerned.
+We aim to give a high quality service to each child or young person and their parents or carers, providing teaching, advice and information.

-We support attainment of mobility, orientation and independent living skills of children and young people with Vision Impairment through our Habilitation training.
+We support the development of mobility, orientation and independent living skills of children and young people with Vision Impairment through Habilitation training.

 Find out more about our Habilitation for Vision Impaired students.

-- Advising on curriculum and independent learning accessibility
+- Advice on curriculum and independent learning access

-- Supporting professionals, such as teaching assistants and therapists, through INSET and ongoing training
+- Support for professionals, such as teachers and teaching assistants, through INSET and ongoing training

-- Delivering training in specialist and communication skills or the use of specialist equipment and ICT
+- Training in communication skills and the use of specialist equipment and ICT

 - Transferring information and ensuring specialist equipment is in place in the new setting

-- Supporting students through transition into post 16, Further Education provision, employment and independent adulthood
+- Supporting students through transition into post 16 provision, employment and adulthood

 - Providing training to enable staff to best meet the needs of children or young people